 All expenditure included in the Financial Activity Statement is incurred in accordance with the provisions of the 2020-21 adopted budget or has been authorised in advance by Council where applicable.

-MOVED Mayor Jacob, SECONDED Cr Jones that Council NOTES the Financial Activity Statement for the period ended 30 November 2020 forming Attachment 1 to Report CJ012-02/21.
+That Council NOTES the Financial Activity Statement for the period ended 30 November 2020 forming Attachment 1 to this Report.